MeteoSwiss/opendata-forecast-data/README.md

 ```
 wget -O <desired_filename> “<pre-signed URL>”
 ```
-4. Once the static GRIB file is downloaded, verify that the `uuidOfHGrid` (Universally Unique Identifier for the horizontal grid) key in the data file matches the one in the HHL file.
+4. Once the static GRIB file is downloaded, verify that the `uuidOfVGrid` (Universally Unique Identifier for the vertical grid) key in the data file matches the one in the HHL file.
 5. Retrieve the value for the `level` key and inspect the `typeOfLevel` key by listing the GRIB messages:
     - **generalVertical**: The value of `level` corresponds to a half level in the HHL file.
 For each level (i.e., each GRIB message), the variable `h` provides the height in meters above sea level for every grid point.
     - **generalVerticalLayer**: The `level` value corresponds to a full level.
 To obtain the height in meters above sea level, average the heights of the two surrounding half levels (above and below).